datacarpentry/python-ecology-lesson/01-starting-with-data.md

 #Summary Plotting Challenge
-For your summary lesson challenge, create a stacked bar plot, with weight on the Y axis, and the stacked variables being sex.
+Create a stacked bar plot, with weight on the Y axis, and the stacked variables being sex.
 Here is some beta to help you solve this challenge:

 * [For more on Pandas Plots, visit this link.](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.core.groupby.DataFrameGroupBy.plot.html)
 * You can use the code that follows to create a stacked bar plot but the data need to be in individual columns like this where each value is a mean weight.
 The first column represents the plot number and the second and third columns represent the sex. like this: